FabricioFFC/learning-elixir/projects/geolocation_service/README.md

 I attempted to implement a cohesive and minimalistic design.
 With this in mind the following strategies and ideas were implemented:

 * Maintain all components within the same project while structuring them into distinct modules to establish a clear separation of responsibilities.
 This approach not only enhances organization but also facilitates effortless extraction into a standalone application if needed in the future.
 * Since the amount of data imported can be huged I tried to avoid memory problems.
-That's why I used `Stream` and also adding the geolocation insert inside the Steam.
+That's why I used `Stream` and also doing extra loops.

 ### Assumptions